roman-struchev/realitica-parser/README.md

 3. Open http://localhost

 # Details
-The data storage is a local h2 file database by default.
+The data storage is a local h2 file database by default
-When the application starts, it goes to load ads from https://realitica.com.
-Also, ads reload every 3 hours